Unity-Technologies/com.unity.performance-tracking/Documentation~/profiling-snippet-window.md

 As you can see there are mainly 2 workflows:

 - **Profiling**: execute the snippet of code while profiling it in the background.
-We then open the profiler ready to investigate the snippet: the frame is already selected and the filter searchfiled is already populated.
+We then open the profiler ready to investigate the snippet: the frame is already selected and the filter search field is already populated.
 - **Benchmark**: execute the snippet of code and benchmark its execution.
 It then logs the result in file (and at the console).

 ## Snippet List View